PrajwalKhante/MisconfigScanner/README.md

 ---

-### 🖥️ Installation
+## 💻 Installation

+Ensure you have Python 3.x installed.
+The script will automatically handle dependencies if they’re missing.

-Install the necessary libraries (you may also choose to let the script handle dependencies automatically):
+Install the necessary libraries (or let the script handle dependencies):
 ```bash
 pip install requests prettytable termcolor